 The information available on the website will include tried-and-true best management practices as well as incorporating the latest results and demonstration site observations developed as a result of the research component of this project.

-For more information on this project or the development of the online resources, please contact Gavin Peck, Principal Pastures Agronomist at Gavin.Peck@daf.qld.gov.au or Louise Newman, Pasture Agronomist at Louise.Newman@daf.qld.gov.au.
-Alternatively, find out more about this project here: https://futurebeef.com.au/projects/legume-bmp-in-the-brigalow-belt/
+For more information on this project or the development of the online resources, please contact Gavin Peck, Principal Pastures Agronomist at Gavin.Peck@daf.qld.gov.au or Louise Walker, Pasture Agronomist at Louise.Walker@daf.qld.gov.au.
+Alternatively, find out more about this project here: https://futurebeef.com.au/resources/legume-bmp-in-the-brigalow-belt/